edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-09-26-reduce-training-friction.md

 author:
   name: Corey Bleich
 image: blog/2018/2018-09-26-reduce-training-friction.jpg
 excerpt: Every employee needs training, but many will unfortunately resist it because of time or other factors.
-Here's how you can reduce training friction for your employees.
+This is how you can reduce training friction for your employees.
 related: false
 ---